voxpupuli/puppet-cassandra/README.md

 ### Class: cassandra::schema

-A class to maintain the database schema
+A class to maintain the database schema.
+Please note that cqlsh expects Python 2.7 to be installed.
+This may be a problem of older distributions (CentOS 6 for example).

 #### Attributes